 - Challenges: The Maximizer can take maximizing too far because there can be a point at which good enough is good enough.
 (The Maximizer doesn’t like that phrase at all!)

-- Recommendation for the Mirror: Because anything can be maximized and as stated above, you can Maximize too far, look at the benefits of the changes you want to implement.
+- Recommendation for the Maximizer: Because anything can be maximized and as stated above, you can Maximize too far, look at the benefits of the changes you want to implement.
 Do the benefits outweigh the time, effort, and resources to make those changes?